Cosmological analysis of the DESI DR1 Lyman alpha 1D power spectrum: Contaminants and systematics

 By contrast, the temperature parameters reach their prior bounds at specific redshifts, a behavior also present in the baseline analysis.
 To investigate the origin of this effect, in \cref{fig:corr_matrix}, we show the correlation matrix of all model parameters from the baseline analysis.
 The mean flux parameters are anticorrelated (correlated) with the parameters describing the amplitude (slope) of the temperature–density relation, as well as with the resolution parameters.
 In addition, the resolution parameters are strongly correlated with the amplitude and slope of the temperature–density relation, while being anticorrelated with the pressure parameters.
 These correlations arise because the IGM parameters affect \pone on intermediate to large scales in a similar manner --- an approximately flat decrease (increase) for $\bar{F}$ and $\gamma$ ($\sigma_\mathrm{T}$ and $k_\mathrm{F}$) --- and because the effects of $\sigma_\mathrm{T}$, $\gamma$, and $f_\mathrm{res}$ are aligned on small scales \cite{cabayol-garcia2023NeuralNetworkEmulator}.
 Since the sensitivity of \pone to the IGM state and the spectrograph resolution differs on scales smaller than those probed by DESI, a joint analysis combining DESI data with higher-resolution measurements could break these degeneracies and yield more robust IGM constraints.

 We also find strong correlations between the parameters controlling the amplitude and damping of metal contamination, as well as between the two parameters describing deviations from the optically thin limit.
 Additionally, the parameters governing departures from the optically thin limit for \siisiii contamination are correlated with the strength of the \lyasiii component.
 In \cref{tab:best_params}, we gather the best-fitting value of the parameters describing metal contamination, HCD contamination, and biases in the characterization of the DESI spectrograph resolution from the baseline analysis.
+Note that the majority of these parameters are constrained at least at the $2\sigma$ level, and their values are not dominated by the flat priors presented in \cref{tab:parameters}.